couchbaselabs/docs-ng/content/couchbase-query-language-0.1/language-reference.markdown

         select title, type, COUNT(*) AS count FROM catalog GROUP BY type

-    Any books in the result set will grouped together and returned in an object while all fils will be grouped and returned in another object.
+    Any books in the result set will grouped together and returned in an object while all films will be grouped and returned in another object.

 * **`HAVING`** - This clause can optionally follow a `GROUP BY` clause.
 It can filter result objects from the `GROUP BY` clause with a given expression.